|

 doctor ordered a sleep study.
 What will happen?

-study.
-This will give the technician time to attach electrodes
+This will give the technician time to attach the monitoring equipment.

-and monitoring equipment.
-Sensors will be placed on your face,
+Sensors (electrodes) will be placed on your face, fingers, legs, abdomen, chest and head.

 I have